popcorncolonel/TwitchBotDetector/README.md

 Essentially this is a bot that tries to detect streams with fake viewers via the Twitch API and the power of statistics.

-It looks at certain metrics such as the ratio between chatters to reported viewers.
+Primarily, it looks at certain metrics such as the ratio between chatters to reported viewers.
 Alternative bot detection methods are listed below.
 Let me know if you see any other patterns in streams with fake chatters by [emailing me](mailto:popcorncolonel@gmail.com), or feel free to contact me with questions/anything at that email address.